 Close to the Cliffs is the area known as The Burren.
 The word “Burren” comes from an Irish word “Boíreann” meaning a rocky place.

 The sun was out and the sky was blue!
 We left after breakfast for County Kerry.
 We saw many interesting sights along the way.
-The countryside is littered with shells of old churches and castles.
-We would just stop and check them out and sometimes there was actually a little sign with some history.
+The countryside is peppered with shells of old churches and castles.
+We stopped to check them out and sometimes there was actually a little sign with some history.
+Sometimes we had to make up a story.
 We really lucked out just outside of Limerick with this find.

 We then stumbled upon a stone circle.
 These are everywhere and two of us were quite obsessed after reading “Outlander “.

-We stopped to have lunch and a drink at the Blue Door Inn.
+We stopped to have lunch and a drink at the aptly named Blue Door Inn.

 We continued our journey and finally arrived at Ballyseede Castle, our hotel for the next 2 nights.
-It was pretty cool to drive up to our “castle” but once we got our sort of average looking room after a below average check-in experience, the castle thrill wore off.
-Not wanting to waste time…or a sunny day…we decided to use the remainder of the day to drive through the Dingle Peninsula.
+It was pretty cool to drive up to our “castle,” but once we got our sort of average looking room after an abysmal check-in experience, the castle thrill wore off.
+“Oh I’m SO over this castle”.
+Not wanting to waste time…or a rare sunny day…we decided to use the remainder of the day to drive through the Dingle Peninsula.
 I’m so glad we did because it was truly lovely.
 Small seaside villages, waterfalls along the road, majestic sea views and lots of sheep.

-We made it back to the castle for dinner which was good but not mind – blowing cuisine.
+We made it back to the castle for dinner which was good but not anything I felt the need to photograph.

 We drove to the Ring of Kerry.
 It’s basically a circular road that takes you around a peninsular section of County Kerry and it is part of the Wild Atlantic Way that is an oceanside road all around a large part of the country.

 This was something I had heard wonderful things about but sadly we had a cloudy windy rainy day.
-I mean RAIN.
-EE!
+I mean torrential downpour sort of rain.

 We almost had a head-on collision fairly early in the drive and it did cause some screaming.
 This pic was taken after the other car backed up to find a little “dent” in the road in which to let us pass.
-Note how the rental car has the sweet little reminder to stay on the left!
+Note how the rental car has the sweet little reminder to stay on the left, for those of us not used to the “wrong” side of the road.
+LOL

 After the near death experience we went to Valentia Island on the southern end to the town of Knightstown and had coffee and pastries at the KnightsTown Coffee House and Bistro aka The Dwelling House.
 They had delicious homemade rhubarb cobbler that I’m still thinking about.
 The other girls had some incredible hot chocolate.
 Nice place to escape the rain.

 We had hoped to see Skellig Michael island’s monastery but the ferry was not running due to the HORRIBLE weather.
 I guess I have to come back!
-I’m going to add a link for it because promise me you’ll see it.
+I’m going to add a link for itand promise me you’ll see it.
 It looks mad cool!

 We continued on the Ring, a bit demoralized but open to seeing more before giving up and heading to a pub for a pint (always my default plan).

 We saw a sign that indicated a castle so we got excited and drove where the sign pointed.
 Turned out to be a SAND castle picture indicating a beach.
-Somebody should have learned the road signs!
+Note to self.
+Castle road sign means beach.
+Not castle.

 We later saw signs for a fort.
 A quick double check on the map indicated that yes, there was in fact a fort.
 Staigue Fort, to be specific.
 A great example of a ring fort and one of largest best preserved in Ireland.
 Probably built between 200-500 AD and possibly during Celtic period.
 I was particularly impressed that this has stood so long in light of the fact that no mortar is used.
 The rocks are just fitted together.
 Amazing!